The Red Buckets will return again this spring, beginning Friday, March 10.

 ✛ Where Does the Money Go?

-Emergency Grants On behalf of the entire Broadway and New York City theater community – those onstage, offstage and in the audience –
+Emergency Grants On behalf of the entire theater community – those onstage, offstage and in the audience, Broadway Cares provides emergency grants to help on-the-ground organizations that are providing immediate assistance during natural disasters, tragedy and crises.

 New York City grantees Broadway Cares’ grants support more than 80 organizations in NYC.
-From soup kitchens to youth empowerment programs, your work goes to help people in need right here in the theater district and in every borough and every corner of the city.
+From soup kitchens to youth empowerment programs, your work goes to help people in need right here in the theater district and in every corner of the city.

 YOUR Home State Broadway Cares grants are provided to much-needed social and medical service organizations in all 50 states, Puerto Rico and Washington D.C.
 No matter where in the country you’re from, Broadway Cares is sending money to help people there.